-This includes the anticipated 2018 adjudication costs for the ACWWA Flow project.
+This includes the anticipated 2019 adjudication costs for the ACWWA Flow project.
 These are the legal and engineering support fees needed to complete the applications for the change of water rights from agricultural use to municipal use.
-The following cases will require effort in 2018:
+The following cases will require effort in 2019:

 - Strohauer Recharge Site Augmentation Plan and Exchange

 - 70 Ranch Reservoir / Haren Pipeline

 - Western Mutual Change Case

-- Ft Morgan Change Case
+- Fort Morgan Change Case

+- Exchange Matrix Case

 If the change cases are not pursued at the current pace, ACWWA could lose some of its water rights yield due to a changing political landscape and the nature of water court.
+Additionally, ACWWA has multiple consultants working on the design, modeling and development of the overall ACWWA Flow project.
+These efforts are to create an operational model to ensure the delivery of the 4,400 acre-feet of average yield from ACWWA's water rights and will help with the project water delivery.

-The estimated cost for ACWWA Flow water rights adjudication for 2018 is \$1,000,000.
+The estimated cost for ACWWA Flow water rights adjudication for 2019 is \$1,200,000.
+The current stage of adjudication has minimal impact on operating expenses.